Banking and insurance in Iran: Foreign branches

 The minimum capitalization for establishing a foreign bank branch in Iran is euro 5m.
 A handful of foreign bank branches and representative offices extant in the country were allowed to undertake administrative and coordination activities but were not permitted to open customer accounts inside the territory of mainland Iran, receive deposits or extend normative facilities.

-Until now, foreign banks in Iran have acted as the bridge between foreign companies from the same mother country in the host country.
-Foreign companies learned of Iran's economic and investment opportunities through these foreign banks in the country.

-In 2010, the Iranian government lifted a cap on the percentage of shares in Iranian banks that can be owned by a foreign individual or company.
-The original law, which applied to both Iranians and foreigners, restricted the amount of shares in a bank that a single company could own to 10 percent and an individual to 5 percent.
-Iranian ownership of banks is still subject to the limits.

 According to the new rules, only the Iranian government has the authority to form joint banks with foreign entities.
 Foreign entities can now hold over ten percent of the shares in joint banks with Iran but their shares cannot exceed more than 49 percent.
 Under the same provisions, foreign individuals and entities that have at least 51 percent Iranian ownership shall be considered Iranian companies.

 Mainland activities

-For the first time since the 1979 Islamic Revolution, Iran is set to allow foreign banks to establish branches in the country and engage in normal banking operations.

 In 2008, Bank Markazi (the central bank) formally officiated over the opening of Iran's first foreign bank branch in the capital, Tehran.
 The Iran-Europe Commercial Bank, which is registered in Hamburg, Germany, but is majority owned by the Bank of Industry and Mines of Iran.
 The second foreign bank to be created in Iran was the joint Iranian-Venezuelan bank.
-As of 2010, similar projects exist with countries such as Russia, Belarus and Egypt.